• Skip to primary navigation

 Debt Settlement After Dismissal of Chapter 13 — A Case History

 The potential benefits of debt settlement after dismissal of Chapter 13 are huge when it comes to handling unsecured creditor claims.
 Below I will present a real world example that perfectly illustrates the difference in outcomes between settlement and Chapter 13.
-Through negotiated settlements, a plan that originally entailed repaying 100% of the unsecured debts resulted in the client paying less than half of that amount.
+Through negotiated settlements, a plan that originally entailed repaying 100% of the unsecured debts resulted in the client paying approximately HALF of that amount.
 That included negotiation service fees!

 Here are the case basics: Due to major disruptions in income along with a surge in medical expenses, Paul had built up a large amount of credit card and personal loan debt.
 At the time he filed his Chapter 13 petition, Paul had four credit cards and three personal loans that added up to $130,542.
 He did not include any secured debts (such as mortgages or auto loans) in his plan filing.